jorgebastida/gordon/docs/_build/html/_sources/lambdas.txt

 ^^^^^^^^^^^^^^^^^^^^^^

 Gordon auto detects runtimes based on the extensions of the ``code`` file.
 For folder based lambdas (like ``java``) the code is a directory and not a file, so the runtime can't be inferred.
-For this situations, you can specidy the runtime using this setting.
+For this situations, you can specify the runtime using this setting.

 .. code-block:: yaml